catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 #############################
-Launching your First Instance
+Launching your first instance
 #############################

 This is the first instance section of the Catalyst Cloud Documentation.
-It demonstrates the process of creating an instance using a variety of methods.
+It demonstrates the process of creating a compute instance using a variety of methods.

 Contents: